-Richard Boleat qualified as a Chartered Accountant with Coopers & Lybrand in the UK in 1988.
+Richard Boleat as born in Jersey, Channel Islands in 1963.
+He qualified as a Chartered Accountant with Coopers & Lybrand in the UK in 1988.
 He subsequently worked in the Middle East, Africa and the UK for a number of commercial and financial services groups before returning to Jersey in 1990.
-He was formerly a Principal of Channel House Financial Services Group Limited prior to its acquisition by Capita Group plc ("Capita") in September 2005.
+He was a Principal of Channel House Financial Services Group Limited prior to its acquisition by Capita Group plc ("Capita") in September 2005.
 Richard led Capita's financial services client practice in Jersey until September 2007, when he left the company to establish an independent corporate governance practice.
-He currently acts as Chairman of CVC Credit Partners European Opportunities Limited and Funding Circle SME Income Fund Limited, both of which are listed on the London Stock Exchange, and is an independent director of a number of other substantial collective investment and investment management entities.
+He currently acts as Chairman of CVC Credit Partners European Opportunities Limited, Phaunos Timber Fund Limited and Funding Circle SME Income Fund Limited, all of which are listed on the London Stock Exchange, and is an independent director of a number of other substantial collective investment and investment management entities.
+He is personally regulated by the Jersey Financial Services Commission.